tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Contributors

-Many people have contributed to this specification since the functionality has been highly desired by the IoT community.

-We would like to thank the following individuals for their contributions:
+Many people have contributed to this specification and we would like to thank the following individuals for their contributions:

 ~~~
 * Nikos Mavrogiannopoulos